gmaresca/angular-mastery-workshop/exercise-application-skeleton/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan)

-# Welcome to Exercise #2 - Application skeleton
+# Welcome to exercise - Application skeleton

 In this exercise were going to explore how to scaffold application skeleton using Angular CLI and Angular Schematics